Merzasphor/MWSE/docs/source/lua/api/tes3/dropItem.rst

     The item to drop.

 itemData (`tes3itemData`_)
     Optional.
-The item data to match.
+The item data of the specific item to drop.
+Without this, the first matching item in the inventory will drop.

+matchNoItemData (`boolean`_)
+    Default: ``false``.
+If true, matches an item without item data.
+This can be used when you want to drop an item that isn't equipped (equipped items always have item data).

 count (`number`_)
     Default: ``1``.
 The number of items to drop.

-matchExact (`boolean`_)
-    Default: ``true``.
-If true, the exact item will be matched.
-This is important if you want to drop an item without item data.

 updateGUI (`boolean`_)
     Default: ``true``.
 If false, the player or contents menu won't be updated.